dbigman/genai_prompt_myshelf/README.md

 ...at which point it generated a prompt which is prompt.v0 - later after working with it more, it evolve to v1 > v2 > v3.

+note: one good improvement would be solve storage of the JSON files in v3.
+Github repo?
+DB?Basically some place where you could have read/write access.
+This would solve long term memory.

 ## Design thread

 https://chatgpt.com/share/674350df-53e0-800c-9cb4-7cecc8ed9a5e